 Policy MT4 - Parking

 MT4 It is the policy of the Council to manage the provision of parking to provide for the needs of residents, business and visitors to Leixlip Town Centre.

-Objectives

-It shall be an objective of the Council:

-MTO4 I.1 To apply the parking standards in the Kildare County Development Plan to all applications for planning permission in Leixlip LAP.
+MTO4.1 To apply the parking standards in the Kildare County Development Plan to all applications for planning permission in Leixlip LAP.